coryVkeith/ViCAT_dev/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Quick Usage
-*OPTIONAL lines of code are identified by comment boxes in the respective scripts.*
+* Lines of code that can be changed are identified by obvious comment boxes in the respective scripts.*

 1. Edit the `config.sh` file in the home directory to include paths to:
     - RAW: the path to the raw data for the run.